-Deirdre and Eve are our family support team.
+Deirdre, Eve and Kate are our family support team.
 They work as the link between the charity, the family and the medical team, co-ordinating and managing the Family Support Service and are exclusively committed to the support and care of all those affected by EB.

 - Visiting EB patients at home means we are focused on the needs of the individual and their own EB journey

 - Our Family Support Workers makes around 100 home visits per year sharing knowledge from family to family and offering advice around health entitlements

 - Our EB patients and their carers can apply to DEBRA Ireland for respite grants and specialised equipment

 - We provide funding to EB medical teams at Children’s Hospital Ireland (CHI) and St James’ for advanced training in EB care